 Sway is based on the new scientific approach to mental wellbeing called interactive meditation.
 Based on the ancient learnings of Tai Chi and mindfulness, interactive meditation uses a patented ‘attention feedback loop’ and interactive technology to detect human voluntary attention through slow, continuous and gentle movement.
 It has been scientifically validated to provide similar results to existing forms of modern meditation such as ‘guided meditation’, but has been proven to work better in active and noisy environments. – making it easier to practice in our busy lives.
 To dive deeper into interactive meditation, please read Introducing Interactive Meditation by Peng Cheng, our partner and founder of PauseAble.

-For more information please have a look at the following selected press:
+For more information please have a look at the following selected articles: